nrennie/chicas-data-viz-workshop/README.md

 * Exercise 1 (10 mins): in groups, discuss an example chart and suggest how to improve it.
 Feed back to the room.
 * Exercise 2 (15 mins): Take the code that produces the example chart and edit the code to improve the chart.
 * Exercise 3 (20 mins+): BYOC (or use some [#TidyTuesday](https://github.com/rfordatascience/tidytuesday) data).

+## Packages required

+Attendees should have access to R, and the following packages:

+* medicaldata
+* ggplot2